menu icon

 • Use any extra melted chocolate to fill in weak spots.
 Before taking the chocolate cups out of the mold, examine them carefully to see if there are any thin areas that could use a little more chocolate.
 Add more chocolate, refrigerate a bit longer, and continue on your way.

-• Like any other chocolate project, if you handle the chocolate too much the heat from your hands will cause it to soften.
+• How to prevent melting when touching the hot cocoa bombs: Like any other chocolate project, if you handle the chocolate too much, the heat from your hands will cause it to soften.
 If you find this to be the case while you are smoothing out edges and seams in the chocolate molds, just place the molds back in the refrigerator for 5 minutes or so.

 • You can use a hot spoon or knife to smooth out the center seam.
 If your seam doesn't match up perfectly, you can dip your finger in some of the extra melted chocolate and carefully run it along the seam.
 You can also pipe some chocolate over the seam (like we did for these ones) and allow it to set up.
 This will also seal the edges.